Escherbach/Seq-Roadmap/app/Cost-optimized nanopores.md

 ![7849f58d-e6d6-44be-8eb9-9f4fd92400d9_638x453.jpeg](https://substackcdn.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fbucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com%2Fpublic%2Fimages%2F7849f58d-e6d6-44be-8eb9-9f4fd92400d9_638x453.png)

-It also suggests that if you try and cram more pores onto a chip, and in doing so reduce droplet size, flow cell lifetime will decrease.
+It also suggests that if you try to fit more pores onto a chip, and in doing so reduce droplet size, flow cell lifetime will decrease.
 This may limit options in terms of increasing pore density to push throughput.

 ### How Much does this all cost?

-To our knowledge, there is no publicly available information on the manufacturing process that would aid a more grounded estimate of the cost of nanopre fabrication

-Below, we attempt an estimate of how cheap a Flongle type device could be manufactured at scale.

-The [Flongle array looks](https://www.flickr.com/photos/theworldfishcenter/49714974428/in/photostream/) to be somewhere in the region of 10mm square, this may be somewhat limited by mechanical constraints, as it seems like 126 wells should fit on a substrate less than a quarter of this size easily.
+The [Flongle array appears](https://www.flickr.com/photos/theworldfishcenter/49714974428/in/photostream/) to be somewhere in the region of 10mm square.
+This may be somewhat limited by mechanical constraints, as it seems like 126 wells should fit on a substrate less than a quarter of this size easily.

----

 Existing MEMS fabrication capacity for the processes used (from [pureplay MEMS fab](https://silexmicrosystems.com)s) is probably somewhat limited.
 This limited supply likely contributes significantly to this $20 cost per device.